linux-system-roles/mssql/README.md

 If you define this variable, the role configures MSSQL with the defined IP address.

-If you do not define this variable when setting up MSSQL, the role sets up MSSQL to listen on the MSSQL default IP address `0.0.0.0`.
+If you do not define this variable when installing MSSQL, the role configures MSSQL to listen on the MSSQL default IP address `0.0.0.0`, that is, to listen on every available network interface.

 If you do not define this variable when configuring running MSSQL, the role does not change the IP address setting on MSSQL.